Sim Racing Studio 2.0 Motion Tuning Guide

 Aircraft and Spacecraft are generally thought of to have a smooth movements.
 Sometimes smaller movements are more immersive.
 Higher Max Telemetry values will avoid harsh movements, but might loose the fidelity with smaller changes in elevation or direction.
 Utilizing the Max Angle in Platform settings on the Tuning page could assist in finding the smoothness needed.

-Drive at least 2 or 3 laps smoothly
+Drive at least 2 or 3 laps smoothly which depending on the track, can be near 5 minutes.

-Avoid going too slow, the driving should be performed at a normal race pace
+Avoid going too slow, the driving should be performed at a normal race pace.

-Avoid collisions with other vehicles or objects
+Avoid collisions with other vehicles or objects.

 Avoid skidding off the track and minimize out of control skids on the track.
 Some traction loss is acceptable and expected in normal racing conditions.